themagicstrings/twooter/report/3_process_perspective.md

 ## Scaling and high availability strategy
 ### Database
-When we first deployed our system, we used an in-memory database.
-This was naturally a flawed solution for a system that needs to persist data and will be redeployed with any frequency.
-We changed to a docker container running a MSSQL Server image, on a separate DigitalOcean droplet server.
-This solution did not work had some big issues.
-MSSQL Server will try to keep as much data as it can in memory, to speed up queries.
-In our case the memory usage would steadily climb, until the container was starved for resources, and any operation would slow to a near halt causing response timeouts.
-Out attempt to fix this, was simply to not use a docker container, instead running as MSSQL Server directly on a droplet server.
-This did help, especially after configuring MSSQL Server to the capabilities of the droplet server.
-This solution is however not scalable.
+The scalablity of our database is provided by DigitalOcean.

-For a scalable database solution, we changed to a postgresql database cluster provided by DigitalOcean.
+~~For a scalable database solution, we use a postgresql database cluster via DigitalOcean.
 Moving to this solution came with a few benefits.
 The database management is handled entirely by DigitalOcean, including standby nodes with automatic switch over on failure for high availability.
-Additionally, we gained the monitoring that DigitalOcean provides and the ability to maintain the database and webserver, from the same interface.
+Additionally, we gained the monitoring that DigitalOcean provides and the ability to maintain the database and webserver, from the same interface.~~

 ### Webserver
 Our web page is provided by a single DigitalOcean droplet server, accessed via a floating IP.
 Additionally, we have the DNS-name *twooter.hojelse.com* which points to the floating IP.